Ada-C6/FarMar/README.md

   - `$ gem install simplecov`

 #### Baseline Requirements
 - Create a class for each of the data types listed above.
 Each class should be a part of the `FarMar` module.
+DONE
 - You should be able to create instances of these classes that know about their associated data file.
+DONE (specific CSV to be read in)
 - Create your `far_mar.rb` file which will bring together all classes created in the previous step.
+DONE
 - Complete the boilerplate necessary for testing.
 You should be able to `$ rake` from the project root to run your specs.
 Have at least one spec to verify this setup before submitting your baseline.
+DONE
 - **Once you have completed your baseline, you must submit a pull-request and get it approved by an instructor.**

 ## Primary Requirements